 How Green are We?

-Our wooden stamp handles have always been made especially for us.
-They are made from beech wood, which is a fast-growing and very sustainable tree.
+Our wooden stamp handles have always been made especially for us and are manufactured in the UK.
+They are made of beech wood from a fast-growing and very sustainable tree.
+Our beech is ethically-sourced and grown within the EU.

 Our stamps are made of polymer, not natural rubber.
 Compared to natural rubber, our process uses around 95% less electricity to manufacture your stamps and produces about 67% less waste material.
 There are no noxious fumes produced in our process, unlike with natural rubber.